Islamic State – Khorasan Province: Membership

 According to a UN report, up to 70 IS fighters arrived from Iraq and Syria to form the initial core of the group in Afghanistan.
 Most of the group's membership growth has come from recruiting Afghan defectors from the Taliban.
 In Afghanistan, IS has not only been recruiting from the villages but also the urban middle class and specifically targeting the universities, as lecturers in Islamic law as well as students at Kabul University have pledged allegiance to the group.

 Foreign fighters from Pakistan and Uzbekistan are also known to be part of the group.
 Other foreign fighters have included Indians, with 14 Keralites having been freed by the Taliban from prison following the fall of Kabul.
 The Taliban also claimed that two Malaysians of ISIS–K were caught by them following a gun battle in Kabul on 26 August 2021.
 Individuals from Myanmar and Bangladesh have also been part of it, and one known Bangladeshi national of ISIS–K was arrested by the Afghan intelligence agency in 2020.

 After the takeover of Kabul by the Taliban in 2021, several members of Afghan intelligence agency and Afghan national army have also joined the Islamic State – Khorasan Province.

-Gulmurod Salimovich Khalimov lieutenant-colonel and commander of the police special forces of the Interior Ministry of Tajikistan until 2015 defected to Islamic state Syria and later joined ISIS-K and became a commander within the group.
+A report published by United Nations Security Council’s Sanctions Monitoring Team in 2025 stated that there were around 2,000 ISIS-K fighters operating in Afghanistan.
+The report also stated that ISIS-K had recruited around 600 volunteers from Central Asia, mainly from Tajikistan and Uzbekistan, with some remaining in their home countries while others have traveled to Afghanistan and Europe.